Celebrate the Epic of Evolution

 Motivation to Transform the Future

 The broad view of history and evolution gives us a sense of possibility for the future.
 We can convert to non-polluting sources of renewable energy.
-We can end war, and we can make poverty history.
+We are on a trajectory to end war.
+Soon, abject poverty will be history.

 The singer Bono is one of many at the forefront of a (r)evolution: ending crushing poverty on Earth.
 Although this challenge is even more ambitious than the sending people to the moon, its rewards are so much greater.
 We can do this, just as we are ridding the world of smallpox, slavery, and discrimination based on gender, race or religion.